SageScroll18144/NintendoWii-Control/README.md

-# NintendoWii-Control
+# IHS Project
-This project runs a Python application on a DE2i-150 FPGA.
+This project runs a Python application on a DE2i-150 FPGA and is part of discipline IF817(Hardware-Software Interface).

 The python application simulates a Playstation 2 interface and runs some classic games with with a own develop Nintendo Wii controller.